-In order to become an APIC Certified Auditor, the Auditor has to undergo an examination.
-This examination consists of 2 parts.

-Part 1: The participant has to take a written exam on the contents of the GMPcompliant manufacture of APIs in accordance with ICH Q7.
-This written exam is created by APIC in co-operation with the API Compliance Institute.
-After the training course, the participant is given access to a total of 30 questions via the Internet.
+In the APIC Audit programme 3 possibilities are given:

+- Certificate of Attendance: The participant of the specific five-day training will receive a certificate of attendance for each of the two training courses. - APIC Certified Auditor: In order to become an APIC Certified Auditor, the Auditor has to undergo an assessment and 2 written examinations.
+The first exam is about general GMP topics and takes place directly after the Auditor Training Course.
+The second exam is an internet based test approx..
+2 weeks after the Auditor Training Course is finished and consists of a total of 30 questions.
 These have to be answered following the multiple-choice procedure.
 For this task, the participant has 60 minutes.
-He/she has passed the exam if 70% of the questions have been answered correctly.
+He/she has passed the exam if 80% of the questions have been answered correctly.
 In case of failure, the exam can be repeated twice.
-The costs have to be borne by the participant.

-Part 2: An APIC representative who is a trainer in the course and a trainer with academic education in psychology assess the auditing skills of the participants during the Training Course.

-The APIC representative judges the participant's ability to conduct audits within the framework of the APIC Auditing Programme.
-The psychologist assesses the verbal and non-verbal communication, analyses the art of questioning and conversation techniques as well as the behaviour in conflict situations.
-These ratings are put down on a form including a statement whether or not the trainee auditor should become an APIC Certified Auditor and the form is archived at the API Compliance Institute together with the record of performance in the examination (Part 1).
+The costs have to be borne by the participant. - During the Auditor Training Course an APIC representative who is a trainer in the course and a trainer with academic education in psychology assess the auditing skills of the participants.
+The APIC representative judges the participant's ability to conduct audits according to the provisions of the APIC Auditing Programme.
+The psychologist assesses the verbal and non-verbal communication, analyses the art of questioning and conversation techniques as well as the behavior in conflict situations.
+These ratings are put down on a form including a statement whether or not the trainee auditor should become an

-The records are kept as long as the Auditor maintains his/her certification.
-Afterwards the records are archived for another 7 years.
+APIC Certified Auditor and the form is archived at the API Compliance Institute together with the record of performance in the examination.

-Auditors who have successfully passed Part 1 and Part 2 will then become APIC Certified Auditors.
-The Certificate is valid for three years (see 2.3).
+Auditors who have successfully passed the examinations and the assessment will then become APIC Certified Auditors.
+The Certificate is valid for three years.